Quick facts

 Check your plants regularly

-Regularly check young seedlings for leaf mines, especially if leafminers have attacked your garden in the past.
-Most mines occur on the first true leaves.
+Regularly check young seedlings for leaf damage, especially if leafminers have attacked your garden in the past.
+Most feeding occurs on the first true leaves.

 Generally, vegetable leafminers are kept in control by their natural enemies and management is not required.

 It is also not necessary to treat spinach leafminers when they are attacking the leaves of a root crop such as beets.
-But, if it is on spinach or a leafy green, management may be needed.
+But if it is on spinach or a leafy green, you may need to take action.

 Keep your garden clean

-- Remove weeds, like lambsquarter, to reduce its availability as a food source, for leafminers.
+• Remove weeds, like lambsquarter, to reduce their availability as a food source, for leafminers.

-- Remove and destroy leaves when the mines are small.
+• Remove and destroy leaves when the damage is small.

 Use a physical barrier

-- Use material that does not prevent sunlight and rain from reaching the plants (e.g. cheese cloth).
+• Use material that does not prevent sunlight and rain from reaching the plants (like cheesecloth).

 Using pesticides

-Use of pesticides prevents adults from laying eggs, but does not kill larvae that are already feeding within plant leaves.
-Choose a low impact pesticide that does not target natural enemies (such as parasitic wasps) and pollinators (such as bees).
+Using pesticides prevents adults from laying eggs but does not kill larvae that are already feeding within plant leaves.
+Choose a low-impact pesticide that does not target natural enemies (such as parasitic wasps) and pollinators (such as bees).